The Concussion GroupThe Concussion GroupThe Concussion GroupThe Concussion Group

 Looking for more information on quantitative DTI?

-Edward L. Soll, M.D., medical director for Concussion Group, is available for law firms to explain quantitative DTI and how modern neuroscience has embraced its use in the evaluation of concussion injuries.
+We are available for law firms to explain quantitative DTI and how modern neuroscience has embraced its use in the evaluation of concussion injuries.

 Thanks to quantitative DTI, our group is able to locate microscopic areas in the brain where injury has occurred.
 In previous years, the unseen injuries of concussions remained a mystery to physicians; now our DTI brain exams are helping doctors treat TBI patients and attorneys advocate for them.

-© Copyright 2023 The Concussion Group.
+© Copyright 2025 The Concussion Group.
 All Rights Reserved.
 Privacy Policy.

 • Home